TheBlueManCoding/ModularControlPanel/README.md

 # ModularControlPanel
 Mechanics, PCB and Software for my modular control panel that is used with my cnc machine driven by LinuxCnc

+If you need the mechanic parts, just open an issue and tell me.

 This bboard delivers:
 - 12 Key inputs